 Part B covers but is not limited to:

-There are many tests, items, and services that are not covered by Medicare Part B. These include routine dental, vision, and hearing care – such as check-ups, eyeglasses or contact lenses, hearing aids, dental extractions, and dentures.
-To see if a test, item, or service is covered, visit Medicare.org
+Many tests, items, and services are not covered by Medicare Part B. These include routine dental, vision, and hearing care, such as check-ups, eyeglasses or contact lenses, hearing aids, dental extractions, and dentures.
+To see if a test, item, or service is covered, visit Medicare.org.

 Agent tip: